Zimbabwean Americans

 Zimbabwean Americans are Americans of full or partial Zimbabwean ancestry.
 As of 2021, there were approximately 80,606 people of Zimbabwean descent were living in the United States.
-There are notable populations in Southern California, greater Washington, DC, New York City and Texas.
+There are notable populations in Southern California, greater Washington, D.C., New York City and Texas.

 History

 The first great wave of immigration from Rhodesia (modern-day Zimbabwe) took place during and after the Rhodesian Bush War in the 1970s, a time when many white Rhodesian families emigrated due to political and economic conditions.
 Although initially many emigrated mostly to neighboring South Africa, because they shared a common language and heritage, and the United Kingdom, the former colonial power, subsequently they increasingly emigrated to the United States and Australia, countries that, like the above, shared a similar language and heritage.
 Following the independence of Zimbabwe from the UK in 1980, these immigrants identified themselves as Rhodesians, united by their shared struggles experienced during the Bush War.

 In the 1980s, a second wave of people from Zimbabwe came to the United States, mostly students that preferred to return to their country after completing their studies.
 This emigration of students was increased in the 1990s and included both white and black people.
 Due to the high competitiveness in accessing university education in their home country, many Zimbabwean students emigrated to other countries to complete their studies.
 Most of them sought degrees linked to technology and business.
 Unlike earlier Zimbabwean students, many in the 1990s decided to live in the United States for good after completing their studies, given the negative economic situation in Zimbabwe and the better job opportunities that they could find in the United States.
 Thus, the majority of Zimbabweans who have migrated to the United States during the past few decades have been students and young professionals.